-In connection with our business we collect and retain personally identifiable information of our customers and employees.
-Our customers and employees expect that we will adequately protect their personal information, and the United States regulatory environment surrounding information security and privacy is increasingly demanding.
-A significant theft, loss or fraudulent use of customer, employee or Houston Electric data by cyber-crime or otherwise could adversely impact our reputation and could result in significant costs, fines and litigation.
+In connection with our business we collect and retain personally identifiable information (e.g., information of our customers, suppliers and employees), and there is an expectation that we will adequately protect that information.
+The U.S. regulatory environment surrounding information security and privacy is increasingly demanding.
+A significant theft, loss or fraudulent use of the personally identifiable information we maintain, or of our data, by cyber-crime or otherwise could adversely impact our reputation and could result in significant costs, fines and litigation.